cheerspankaj/MADS_Milestone-2/README.md

   Data Source: [Link](https://www.kaggle.com/competitions/umich-siads-696-f22-predicting-text-difficulty)
 - AoA_51715_words.csv :: “List of approximate age (In years) when a word was learned, for 50k English words.”
   Data Source: [Link](https://www.kaggle.com/competitions/umich-siads-696-f22-predicting-text-difficulty)

+## Data Preparation and Feature Engineering

+Our data preparation and feature engineering process began with a manual review of the datasets.
+This involved examining the dataset's columns, assessing balance, identifying missing values, and determining the best features for modeling purposes.
+During preprocessing, we applied commonly used techniques in NLP pipelines such as lowercasing, removal of special characters, stopwords, sentence tokenization, and words lemmatization.
+This step aimed to clean the data, perform analysis, and generate new features from the existing dataset while evaluating their impact on model performance.
+Since the problem involved text classification, we explored different approaches to convert text into feature vectors, including CountVectorizer, TF-IDF (Term Frequency-Inverse Document Frequency), and Doc2Vec.
+We initially extracted 20 features from the provided datasets (listed in Appendix - 2.a) and narrowed it down to thirteen features (listed in Appendix - 2.b) through feature ablation.
+These features were used to build supervised and unsupervised learning models for the binary classification prediction problem.
+Finally, we transformed the entire dataset of features into a vectorized form readable by machine learning algorithms for text classification purposes.